2026 Australian IT Journalism Awards

 Subject Matter: Judges will score the subject matter out of 10, based on originality, importance, general interest and usefulness.

-Insight: Judges will score the story for insight out of 10, based on accuracy, value of insights, as well as the quality and relevance of the sources/opinions.
+Impact: Judges will score the article for impact out of 10, based on accuracy, the value of the insights, and the quality and relevance of the sources/opinions.

-The Best Gaming Journalist award recognises the journalist who has best covered gaming and the gaming industry.
+The Best Telecommunications Journalist award recognises the journalist who has best covered the telecommunications industries in Australia or New Zealand.
+This includes content written for and about the telecommunications sector.

 Criteria: